SPACER4IESPACERSP

 This much we do know:

-This chassis picture of the Sears shows the location of the serial number stamped into the frame cross member
+This picture of the Regular Sears chassis shows the location of the serial number stamped into the frame cross member

 Click on the picture to see the full size.